August 10, 2007

 Mom takes out a pen to write it down … NO!
 NEVER in the history of the coffeehouse has it been written down.
 It’s forbidden.
 Also: it’s the most delicious chai in the history of tea leaves.

-Gypsy tinsel has been thought of already, apparently.
-They call it Gypsy Rope, though.
-It’s an old Renaissance Faire delineator they invented when people were having so much fun at Black Point’s original Faire they couldn’t bring themselves to leave.
+The rope is an old Renaissance Faire delineator they invented when people were having so much fun at Black Point’s original Faire they couldn’t bring themselves to leave.

 We overhear the greatest conversations waiting for the shuttle between classes: One dude and his Ghanaian friend are bringing classical music to Ghana for the first time — via donated instruments for kids and hopefully a radio station too.
 Dude and his friend talk a lot about the possibility of one day hearing Beethoven’s Fifth on thumb harps.